ai4ce/INT-ACT/README.md

 ```

 ## Acquire Data for Training/Fine-tuning
-For now, we refer you to Allen Ren's [README](https://github.com/allenzren/open-pi-zero)
+For now, we refer you to Allen Ren's [README](https://github.com/allenzren/open-pi-zero?tab=readme-ov-file#download-data) to acquire and preprocess the BridgeV2 dataset.
+You can also refer to [our data preprocessing script](slurms/dataset_scripts/resize_jpeg.sh).

 ## Acquire Checkpoints for Evaluation
 We released our trained Pi0 variants on Huggingface.
 You can find them under the [INTACT collection](https://huggingface.co/collections/ai4ce/intact-probing-suite-684e5601e9ed640fdd9b994b).
 Specifically, they are: